 Respect other people and protect the natural environment

-Remember your actions can affect people’s lives and livelihoods.
-Take the time to read signage.
-Respect the measures that local authorities and site management have put in place to help ensure social distancing.
+Read signs and respect the measures that local authorities and site management have put in place to help ensure social distancing.

 When in the countryside, follow the Countryside Code.
-You can do this by:
+You should:

-- keeping dogs under effective control and on a lead when you are around farm animals - read further guidance for pet owners
+- keep dogs under effective control and on a lead when you are around farm animals - read further guidance for pet owners

-- leaving gates as you find them and following instructions on signs
+- leave gates as you find them and follow instructions on signs

-- keeping to footpaths and following signs where they suggest alternative routes
+- keep to paths and follow signs where they suggest alternative routes

-Wildlife may have moved into areas where it hasn’t previously been found, including nesting birds.
-Land managers may have taken action to provide extra protection of wildlife.
-Be vigilant and comply with these protective measures to ensure you do not disrupt the local wildlife.
+Wildlife, including nesting birds, may have moved into new areas.
+Land managers may have provided extra protection for wildlife.
+Be vigilant and comply with these protective measures so that you do not disrupt the local wildlife.

-You’ll need to take account of Working safely during COVID-19 in construction and other outdoor work.
+- Working safely during COVID-19 in construction and other outdoor work

 You do not have the legal right to block or obstruct public rights of way or open access land.
-However, in circumstances where large numbers of people are using such routes, you may consider:
+However, where large numbers of people are using such routes, you may:

-- temporarily displaying polite notices that encourage users to respect local residents and workers by following social distancing guidelines and consider using alternative routes that do not pass through gardens, farmyards or schools
+- temporarily display notices to encourage the public to use alternative routes that do not pass through gardens, farmyards or schools

-- offering an alternative route around gardens and farmyards where it is safe to do so (you must gain permission from relevant landowners and make sure the route is safe for users and livestock) provided that the original right of way
+- offer an alternative route around gardens and farmyards where it’s safe to do so - you must gain permission from relevant landowners and make sure the route is safe for users and livestock, and you must maintain the original right of way

-- putting up signage warning people where footpaths are narrow and it is difficult to follow social distancing guidelines
+- put up signs warning people where footpaths are narrow and it is difficult to follow social distancing guidelines